To order from AAAA, please complete the relevant part of the order form below, including payment details and return to AAAA.

 EDITION 2, 2019

-Spraysafe pilot accreditation is the de facto national standard for competence in aerial application in combination with a CASA issued agricultural rating.
+Spraysafe pilot accreditation is the de facto national standard for competence in aerial application in combination with a CASA issued application rating.

 Successful completion of the examination will give pilots an accreditation certificate which they can then provide with their chemical distribution licence application as evidence that they have the required competencies.